-CP Remembrance Day ceremony to be held virtually on Nov.
-11, 2021
+Remembrance Day ceremony to be held at CP Ogden headquarters on Nov.
+11, 2022

-Canadian Pacific (CP) will pay tribute to all veterans who courageously answered the call of duty, and to the more than 33,000 CP employees who have served, at its annual Remembrance Day ceremony on Nov.
-11, 2021.
+Canadian Pacific (CP) will pay tribute to all veterans who courageously answered the call of duty, and to the more than 33,000 CP employees who have served, at its Remembrance Day ceremony.

 Frederick Thornton Peters was born in Charlottetown, Prince Edward Island, on Sept.
 17, 1889.
 He was awarded the Distinguished Service Order and the British Distinguished Service Cross for gallantry in action in World War I (WWI) as a lieutenant.